uhuruos/CloverOS/README.md

 ### Why twm?

 The default WM is twm, which has a low memory footprint.

-It allows you to move, resize, minimize/restore windows and launch programs.
-You can move windows by holding alt+leftclick, resize windows with alt+rightclick and close windows with ctrl+alt+rightclick.
-The taskbar minimizes and restores windows. twm's settings are in `~/.twmrc`.
+Move windows: alt + leftclick

+Resize Windows: alt + rightclick

+Close windows: ctrl + alt + rightclick

+The taskbar minimizes and restores windows.

+twm's settings are in `~/.twmrc`

 ### What programs does this come with?